thomatrixting/okendo_virtual_assistant/README.md

   `bash
   $ touch /path/to/your_directory/file1
   `
   This will generate a new empty file at the specified location with name file1.
-If you want to create it in specific directory, replace "/path" and "Your Directory Name".
+If you want to create it in a specific directory, replace "/path" and "Your Directory Name".
 For example:
   To Create Files (File 2):
   `bash
   $ touch /home/user_name/Documents/myDirectory/file2